danielsogl/doc/README.md

 ### Usable CSS Features

-Use the [flexbox based layout attributes](https://github.com/vcl/layout) to lay out stuff.
+Use the [flexbox based layout attributes](https://github.com/vcl/layout) to realize complex layouts.

 ### HTML Sample Snippets

 - Have a folder `demo` containing a file `example.html` and optionally more snippets.
+- Include multiple demos using HTML imports `<link rel="import"...`.
 - Snippet file must be HTML fragments without head and body tags.

 ### Development

 The following npm scripts are available:

-* `npm start` - starts a webserver and opens the examples (auto-reloads)
+* `npm start` - starts a webserver and opens the examples (auto-reloads).
-* `npm test` - tries to preprocess this package
+* `npm test` - tries to preprocess the code.

 ## Browser Compatibility